Paleoflora of the Eocene Okanagan Highlands

 The paleoflora of the Eocene Okanagan Highlands includes all plant and fungi fossils preserved in the Eocene Okanagan Highlands Lagerstätten.
 The highlands are a series of Early Eocene geological formations which span an 1,000 km transect of British Columbia, Canada and Washington state, United States and are known for the diverse and detailed plant fossils which represent an upland temperate ecosystem immediately after the Paleocene-Eocene thermal maximum, and before the increased cooling of the middle and late Eocene to Oligocene.
 The fossiliferous deposits of the region were noted as early as 1873, with small amounts of systematic work happening in the 1880-90s on British Columbian sites, and 1920-30s for Washington sites.
-A returned focus and more detailed descriptive work on the Okanagan Highlands sites revived in the 1970's.
+A returned focus and more detailed descriptive work on the Okanagan Highlands sites revived in the 1970s.
 The noted richness of agricultural plant families in Republic and Princeton floras resulted in the term "Eocene orchards" being used for the paleofloras.